vv90/prosthetic-conscience/docs/codebase-state/testing-coverage.md

 # Testing Coverage and Methodology

-Snapshot date: 2026-03-29
+Snapshot date: 2026-04-02

 ## Overview

 Testing is concentrated in the pure kernel layer, which has strong unit and property-based coverage.
-Integration testing has begun — the test harness is implemented and the happy path test passes.
+Integration coverage is now established across chat, transcription, sessions, and the consensus CLI flows.
 This document catalogs what is tested, what is not, and the planned approach for closing the remaining gaps.

 ## Current Coverage

 ### Kernel unit tests (44 tests)

-Location: `src/gateway/kernel.rs` (inline `#[cfg(test)]` module).
+Location: `crates/prosthetic-conscience/src/gateway/kernel.rs` (inline `#[cfg(test)]` module).

 All transition rules from `gateway-state-machine.md` are covered: